Skip to content

 Terminal window

-npm i -g open-managed-agents
+npm i -g @openma/cli

 The CLI reads two env vars: